nara-l/ud036_StarterCode/README.md

 2. Clone the repository into your local computer
 3. Populate entertainmen_class.py with your favourite movies and information i.e Create a data structure to store your favorite movies, including movie title, box art URL (or poster URL) and a YouTube link to the movie trailer.
 4. Run the project in your favorite python tool

+## Issues

-5. For any errors or cross browser issues please contact me for update at lawrence.naraAtgmail.com
+  For any errors or cross browser issues please contact me for update at lawrence.naraAtgmail.com

-## Usage
- Run the class ---

-## License